 These reports will present practical evaluations of the readings.
 They should be cohesive and cogent as opposed to random thoughts.
-In the evaluations the students will write a one-page overview of the book and a one-page response that will seriously and briefly reflect on questions such as:
+In the evaluations the students will write a 2-page total, half-page overview of the book and a one and a half-page response that will seriously and briefly the following questions: